dogmadb/dogmadb.github.io/md/getting-started.en.md

 So well, any non-PK field must be indicated into an `if` clause.
 Remember, if the queries with `where` clauses are abundant, analyze if other type of database to use.

+## Built-in functions

+In the `if` clauses, we can use the following built-in functions:

+- `exists(fieldName) : bool`, for checking whether a field exists.
+- `len(fieldName) : num`, for getting the length/size of a text or list.

 ## Drivers

 A **driver** is a software component to interact with databases, in our case, using **DogmaQL**.